techgnious/IVCompressor/index.md

 ### About me

  I am a Software Developer specializing in Java based technologies.
-I have been working on many technolgies including Microservices and AWS.
+I have been working on many technologies including Microservices and AWS.

 Know more about me @[About Me](https://techgnious.github.io/)